Hackergwag/darkweb-credentials-checker-manual-automation/README.md

 2. 🌐 **Connect to the Tor Network**
    - Start the Tor service locally.
-   - Configure the browser or Python script to route traffic through Tor (SOCKS5 proxy).
+   - Configure the browser to route traffic through Tor (SOCKS5 proxy).

 3. 📥 **Access Dark Web Sites**
    - Visit each `.onion` site manually using Tor Browser.